leobudima/elogii-blog/content/how-to-improve-last-mile-delivery-in-2021.md

 The key here is to find ways to **maintain control**.

-You have to work together with your last mile provider to ensure they maintain the level of service your customers are accustomed to.
+You have to work together with your last-mile provider to ensure they maintain the level of service your customers are accustomed to.

 This reduces the chance of a poor experience.